ammdias/mybkp/MANUAL.md

     base: ${VAR:home}
     backup: ${VAR:bkp}
     directories: Documents, Templates
+    options:

     [media]
     command: ${VAR:cmd}
     base: ${VAR:home}
     backup: ${VAR:bkp}
     directories: Music, Pictures, Videos
+    options:

     [all]
     profiles: documents, media

+### Available options

+The `options` parameter may include any of the options below.
+Any unrecognized option will just be ignored.

+* `include_destination_directories`

+  Some programs, like `rsync`, require that the destination directory is included in the command's destination argument.
+This option, when included, will instruct My Backup to add each directory to the destination argument of the command.
+Example:

+      ; Example configuration file

+      [documents]
+      command: rsync -aPhv
+      base: /home/antonio
+      backup: /media/antonio/BKP_DISK
+      directories: Documents, Templates
+      options: include_destination_directories

+  Note that the *command* is defined in the `documents` profile as `rsync -aPhv`, the *directories* were defined as `Documents` and `Templates`, the *base* was defined as `/home/antonio` and the *backup* as `/media/antonio/BKP_DISK`.

+  If you execute My Backup with the command:

+      $ mybkp documents

+  the commands issued by the program would be:

+      rsync -aPhv /home/antonio/Documents/ /media/antonio/BKP_DISK/Documents
+      rsync -aPhv /home/antonio/Templates/ /media/antonio/BKP_DISK/Templates

+  Without this option, the commands would be:

+      rsync -aPhv /home/antonio/Documents/ /media/antonio/BKP_DISK
+      rsync -aPhv /home/antonio/Templates/ /media/antonio/BKP_DISK

 USAGE